+Our pets have curious natures.
+Dogs like to explore their surroundings with their nose and mouth, especially if they are little puppies.
 It’s not surprising that dogs eat everything.
-Our pets have curious natures.
-Dogs like to explore their surroundings with their nose and mouth.
-Especially if they are little puppies.

 They learn about the world by nibbling on people, toys, and other dogs.
 That’s how dogs try to understand everything.

-It may lead them to not being able to differentiate between a nibble and bite.
+It may make them unable to differentiate between a nibble and a bite.

 When dogs play, they bite each other.
-If one bites too hard, the other yelps in pain and stops playing.
+Suppose one bites too hard, and the other yelps in pain and stops playing.
 The biter will too.

 This teaches them ‘bite inhibition’.
-Which teaches dogs how much pressure will not hurt others.
+Which leads dogs to how much pressure will not hurt others.

 Dogs can gain this knowledge from socializing with other dogs and people.
-If your dog gets to socialize, you might have nothing to worry about.
+You might have nothing to worry about if your dog gets to socialize.